-One of the most effective ways to increase destination awareness is through paid, earned, and owned media channels.
+One of the most efficient ways to increase destination awareness is through paid, earned, and owned media channels.
 This is where people spend their time: searching, exploring, reading, watching, and listening to stories of what might be their next travel adventure.
-In the past, NWTT has highly prioritized 'travel media', and while this remains a priority, NWTT now approaches the media in a holistic model known as PESO (Paid, Earned, Social, & Owned).
-Owned media is when content is created and shared with consumers organically on unpaid channels.
-This includes stories and other pages on the SpectacularNWT website and original content on social media channels.
+In the past, NWTT has highly prioritized 'travel media', and while this remains a priority, NWTT now approaches the media in a holistic model known as PESO (Paid, Earned, Shared, & Owned).